Faithfultennyson-ESEGAMES/Game_matchmaking-service/README.md

 ### Rate limit / cooldown policy

 - Each `request-match` and `cancel-match` counts toward the same rolling window.
+- Rate limiting keys include playerId, IP (from `X-Forwarded-For` when present), optional deviceId, and a combined key.
 - If a player exceeds `MAX_CANCEL_JOIN` actions within `CANCEL_JOIN_WINDOW_MS`, the server blocks new queue requests until `COOLDOWN_MS` passes.
 - During cooldown, the server responds with `match-error` and includes `cooldownUntil` (epoch ms).
+- Once a match is found, the rate limit entries are reset for that player/IP/device combination.

 ### 3. Handling Invalid Sessions (Client-Side Recovery)